skyylex/skyylex.github.io/_posts/_nsobject-internals-release-and-retain.md

 > // or as StripedMap<SomeStruct> where SomeStruct stores a spin lock.

 **Notice:** if you take a look at the earlier versions of Objective-C source code you will see no StripedMap.
 Most probably that this striping performance optimization was included for actuall necessity.
 SideTable uses synchronization which become a bottle neck in programming language with reference counting.

+**Summary:**

+Reference counting is the core of the memory management in Objective-C. However, I think it's not just a theoretical interest.
+Such critical to performance topics often provide a lot of interesting techniques and approaches.
+And today we've found few of them.
+(Unfortunately, it's not always easy to understand the real reasons of using them).
+So I think such source code examination is not just fun, but also can improve your range of vision as a programmer.

+Thanks for reading!

 **References:**